-Child Care Professionals Work in a Critical and Fragile System
+Child Care Professionals Work in a Critical and Fragile System of color.
+(2020)24

 There is a significant need for investment and expansion in ECE licensed facilities.
-We estimate that the facilities cost to meet demand for licensed ECE child care in Alameda is likely in the range of \$2 billion to \$4 billion.28 of Alameda County ECE educators identify as women of color.
-(2020)13 87% of ECE educators are considered very low income for Alameda County.
-(2020)13 of providers at child care centers reported earning less than \$15 per hour.
-(2020)13 39% of ECE educators are over 50 years old.12
+We estimate that the facilities cost to meet demand for licensed ECE child care in Alameda is likely in the range of \$2 billion to \$4 billion.22

+ECE educators